cmdcolin/oddgenes/README.md

 They have many important functionality and are often targets of miRNA binding which leads to degradation.

-### Poly-A tails
+### Polyadenylation

-A poly-A tail is added to the pre-mRNA on the 3' end of the transcript to protect it from degradation.
-There is a "poly-A site" in the genome, but the poly-A tail is not part of the genome https://en.wikipedia.org/wiki/Polyadenylation
+Polyadenylation is the addition of a string of "A"s to the pre-mRNA on the 3' end of the transcript (the "A"s are not part of the genome).
+There is a "poly-A signal" in the genome is recognized by the "RNA cleavage complex" and after it is cleaved, the poly-A tail is added https://en.wikipedia.org/wiki/Polyadenylation

 A survey of poly-A using Oxford Nanopore found a transcript isoform with a 450bp